 Trello.
-Think of a massive whiteboard organised into different sections of post it notes at a big team meeting that anyone can add to or edit.
+Think of a massive whiteboard organised into different sections of Post-it notes at a big team meeting that anyone can add to or edit.
 This is the underlying structure of Trello, except it’s online.
-In other words it’s a visual task management app for working with more than one person on projects.
-And to give you a bit of insider info to the behind the scenes Cork & Chroma magic, it’s what our Content Team uses to keep track of all the creative projects we have on the go.
+In other words, it’s a visual task management app for working with more than one person on projects.
+And to give you a bit of insider info to the behind the scenes of Cork & Chroma, it’s what our Content Team uses to keep track of all the creative projects we have on the go.
 It’s visual and easy to use, plus you can tag people so they know when the ball is back in their court!

 Organisation may seem counterintuitive to getting creative, but we hope you can see that taking a little bit of time to invest in some systems around your creative process can give you a lot more freedom when actually creating.

 Download our free iPhone wallpapers to remind you of what’s important when creating.